Golden rules after hip replacement - why they are mostly unnecessary today

 FAQ: Frequently Asked Questions about Behavioral Rules after Hip Replacement Surgery

-• How long does recovery take after hip replacement?
+• How long does healing after Hüft-TEP take?

-Initial stability within a few days, complete healing approximately 8-10 weeks.
+First stability after a few days, complete healing approx. 8-10 weeks.

-• When can I resume sports after hip replacement?
+• When can I resume sport after Hüft-TEP?

 • Do I need to be particularly careful in everyday life?